Absence from School

 State law provides: “Children with medical exemptions shall be permitted to attend a licensed child care program or school except in the case of an outbreak of vaccine-preventable disease.”
 In that case, a non-vaccinated child shall be excluded from our school until the outbreak has passed.
 (See exemption forms.)

 Holidays are exciting, but can be overwhelming and stressful for young children.
 St. Paul’s recognizes many popular holidays, typically in an understated “St. Paul’s” way, keeping in mind our philosophy and what we know to be age-appropriate.
-During the COVID-19 there will be holiday celebrations commensurate with related protocols.
+For example, we do celebrate Valentine’s Day with songs and snacks and art activities.
+We do not exchange Valentines.
+For Halloween, only 4-year-old and Pre-K children will participate in Halloween costume parades.

 Home Toys in School